epfl-ada/ada-2021-project-adacadabras/README.md

 **Further details on the proposed data pipelines can be found in the notebook.**

+**Note: Since Milestone 2, we redirected some aspects of our project, namely the aditionnal datasets have changed due to ungranted access.
+Additionnally, some steps of the data analysis pipeline have been reframed along the in-depth discovery and analysis of the build datasets.**
 ## Proposed timeline

 * Step 2: 22/11/21